 Keep in mind that dental coverage is optional and not a requirement for all Medicare Advantage plans.

-Preventive dental services are frequently incorporated into Medicare Advantage dental plans.
+Preventive dental services may be incorporated into Medicare Advantage dental plans.
 Typically, these preventive services include:

 As a standard, cleanings are covered twice per year in Medicare Advantage dental plans.